-This doesn’t mean you have to rule small tiles out, however.
-If you've fallen for some beautiful mosaics, you can mix it up a bit by adding a different size in different zones of your bathroom, such as the showering area.
-A large format tile could be used in the majority of the room, with mosaic tiles in alcoves or recesses (spaces you don’t expect to feel generously sized).
+This doesn’t mean you have to rule out small tiles out, however.
+If you've fallen for some beautiful mosaics, you can mix it up a bit by using different sized tiles in different zones of your bathroom, with smaller tiles being limited to the showering area, a larger format tile used in the majority of the room, and mosaic tiles in alcoves or recesses (spaces you don’t expect to feel generously-sized).

-Another trick to use in small bathrooms is to lay your tiles in diagonal patterns, which trick our primitive brains into thinking that a space is bigger than it really is.
+A clever trick to use in small bathrooms is to lay your tiles in diagonal patterns, which tricks the eye into seeing the space as bigger than it really is.
 When you take a look at normal squared options they are fairly easy to count, but arrange them diagonally and your eyes are drawn to the longest dimensions of the room.
 Popular chevron patterns can do this well.

 If a diagonal tile pattern doesn’t sound appealing, consider laying your tiles in brick bond.
 This is a popular choice for metro tiles, but helps limit the grid pattern effect mentioned earlier, which can emphasise the limited width and height of a room.

-Travertine, marble, limestone, slate and granite are all options for bathroom tiles, each with its own natural properties.
+Travertine, marble, limestone, slate and granite are all natural stone options for small bathroom tiles, each with its own natural properties.
 Slate in particular is great for bathrooms, as it has low porosity and its riven texture is non-slip, while stones such as marble, travertine and limestone can be polished to a high shine for a stunning finish, but need to be sealed.
 If you need any more advice of choosing natural stone flooring then check out our guide.

-Ceramic and porcelain tiles are usually a more affordable option, and there is huge scope in the range of finishes available.
+Ceramic and porcelain tiles are usually a more affordable manmade option, and there is huge scope in the range of finishes available.
 From those that mimic stone and even wood, to bright colours, decorative patterns, high glosses and raised prints.
 We have plenty more ideas and tips on choosing ceramic and porcelain tiles.